+The site was submitted to the Council as part of the Regulation 18.1 consultation process in 2020.
 The site falls within the 'Extension of the conurbation into the Green Belt' Growth Option tested through SA1 (see document CD4) which found it to be the next most sustainable option for growth available after the Borough had already exhausted more sustainable options A-E as outlined within that document.
-It was therefore proposed as one of the allocation options within the Options for Growth document, consulted on in January 2020 (Regulation 18).
-Since this time, the Council has worked closely with the site promotors to develop Strategic Policy 1.3 as found within the Core Strategy Review (CSR).
+It was therefore proposed as one of the allocation options within the Revised Options for Growth document consulted on in 2021 (Regulation 18.2).
+Since this time, the Council has worked closely with the site promoters to develop Strategic Policy 1.4 as found within the Core Strategy Review (CSR).